humbertoturpo/CapstoneProject1/README.md

 ## **Rationale**
 Peru, as a global leader in ginger exports, requires accurate short-term forecasting tools to manage supply chains and anticipate demand.
 Integrating search behavior from the prior month offers timely, actionable insights to enhance trade decisions.

+### Variables

+- **Exports**: Represents the monthly ginger export volumes from Peru.
+- **Exports12**: Refers to lagged data of export volumes, specifically a 12-month lag.
+- **Web**: Indicates lagged search interest data from general web searches associated with food and beverage topics, representing the previous month.
+- **YouTube**: Refers to lagged search interest data from YouTube, capturing food and beverage-related trends from the prior month.
+- **Images**: Represents lagged search interest data from image-based searches related to food and beverage, conducted a month earlier.
+- **News**: Refers to lagged search interest data from news-related searches about food and beverage, reflecting public interest from the previous month.

+### Description of Tags
+- The **Exports** tag provides the primary dependent variable for forecasting.
+- All other tags (Exports12, Web, YouTube, Images, News) are lagged variables, capturing trends from one month prior.
+These lagged indices specifically track online searches related to food and beverage topics, enabling predictive modeling by aligning consumer search behavior with subsequent export activities.

 ### References